 Dalton Highway Tour

 There are a few ways you can drive the Dalton Highway as a tourist.
 You can rent a car – but this is not your typical car or road, so it is quite expensive and most rental companies will allow you to drive it.
-You can also take a shuttle in a no frills type of ride.
+You can also take a shuttle in a no-frills type of ride.

 She was an all-American blonde with blue eyes, studying nursing; our young guide and Fairbanks native, Hannah, drove our van filled with 6 people up the highway while telling us non-stop stories.
 The stories weren’t simply about the highway, but she also shared touching Norman Rockwell-ish stories of her childhood growing up in Alaska hunting and fishing so we could get a real feel for the area.
-We stopped numerous places along the highway for photos, food, closer views of the pipeline, to walk on the tundra, and more stories.
+We stopped at numerous places along the highway for photos, food, closer views of the pipeline, to walk on the tundra, and more stories.

 Cross the Arctic Circle

-When we arrived at the Arctic Circle where there was a sign and little picnic area to mark the crossing.
-Hannah carried out a big rug and suddenly unrolls a red carpet in front of the ‘Welcome to the Arctic Circle’ sign.
+When we arrived at the Arctic Circle there was a sign and little picnic area to mark the crossing.
+Hannah carried out a big rug and suddenly unrolled a red carpet in front of the ‘Welcome to the Arctic Circle’ sign.
 The red carpet even had a stitched dotted line running through it.
 She carefully placed it on the ground with the dotted line in alignment with the middle of the sign.

-We all did our personalized walk across the Arctic circle; some did cartwheels, some somersaults, and some just walked.
+We all did our personalized walk across the Arctic Circle; some did cartwheels, some somersaults, and some just walked.
 And then we all celebrated with chocolate cake!
 I can guarantee you that the simple shuttle ride doesn’t do this!

 Even though Hannah seemed rather innocent and young, she handled the CB radio like a pro, talking to the truckers, calling out corners and hills as you are supposed to do to warn other trucks on the highway as part of typical Dalton Highway etiquette.
-Truckers on the Dalton Highway have given their own names to it’s various features such as: The Taps, The Shelf, The Bluffs, Oil Spill hill, Beaver Slide, Two and a Half Mile, Roller Coaster, and Oh Shit Corner.
+Truckers on the Dalton Highway have given their own names to its various features such as The Taps, The Shelf, The Bluffs, Oil Spill Hill, Beaver Slide, Two and a Half Mile, Roller Coaster, and Oh Shit Corner.
 The Dalton Highway has recently been made famous by the TV show Ice Road Truckers, which I had never seen before, but had heard plenty about.
 Luckily I was on the road in August, and there was no ice yet…but it was on the way soon.

 Coldfoot Alaska and Trucker Culture